 Parents will fill out deposit slips provided by the school office.
 It is important that the following information be completed on the proper blanks.

-1. Students' Name
+- 1. Students' Name - 3.
+Check Number for Check Deposit

-2. Student's Meal Account Number
+- 2. Student's Meal Account Number - 4.
+Amount Enclosed.